mattlean/lean-js-app-starter/README.md

 [Click here for documentation on building desktop apps.](docs/desktop/README.md)

 ### 🏊 Documentation
-You can dive deeper into the project by reading the [documentation](docs) which also comes included locally with each copy of your project.
+You can dive deeper into the project by reading the [documentation](docs/README.md) which is also included locally with each copy of the project in the [`docs/`](docs) folder.

 ## License
 This open source project is licensed under the [MIT License](https://choosealicense.com/licenses/mit).